Elections

 Physical Campaigning:

-- Election campaign materials cannot be distributed in private properties without the verifiable consent of the private property owner.
+- Election campaign materials cannot be distributed in private properties without permission from the property owner or their agent.

-- Food and drink must not be used to support or oppose an election campaign.
+- Food and alcoholic beverages may not be used to support or oppose an election campaign.

-- Other than proper chalking, candidates must remove all physical on-campus campaign materials by the end of the Election Week.
+- Other than proper chalking, candidates must remove all physical on-campus campaign materials by Sunday following the Election.

-- All election campaign chalking must be located on a horizontal surface exposed to the weather.
+- All election campaign chalking must be located on a walking surface exposed to the weather.
 Chalking must be done with water-soluble sidewalk chalk.
-Candidates must not alter the chalking of other candidates.
+Candidates may not alter the chalking of other candidates without their consent.

 - Candidates can table outside any building on the KU Campus.